RUSEGroup12/SE/Readme.md

   3. Do I see any impediments that prevent me or the development team from meeting it's goal?

 ## Project: Smart Home System
 ## Structure:
--SHS: Centeral DB with server pub facing
+-SHS: Central DB with server pub facing

 ----SSS:

 ----SES:

 ----SAS: